 Question E(2).
-If you checked the box, complete Schedule AF, Schedule of Affiliates (page 3 of Forms 20, 20-I, and 20-INS), by listing the corporations included in your consolidated Oregon return that:
+If you checked the box, complete Schedule OR-AF, Schedule of Affiliates, by listing the corporations included in your consolidated Oregon return that:

 - Are doing business in Oregon; or - Have income from Oregon sources.

 Question E(3).
 If you checked the box, include a list of corporations included in your consolidated federal return that aren't included in this Oregon return.
 List each corporation's name and FEIN.